a5-dev/task-planner/README.md

     $ nvm use
     ```

-    otherwise, install the node version noted in the `.nvmrc` file.
+    otherwise, install the node version noted in the `.nvmrc` file:
     ```
     $ cat .nvmrc
     ```

-    Verify your node version:
+    Verify your node version (14.18.0):
     ```
     node -v
     ```